serpentskirt/clausewitz-performance-data-logger/README.md

 # TODO
 - `3dstats` command is not suppported by all games, so data logger and log converter should take it into account;
-- merge all *Last files into one snapsot file;
+- merge all *Last files into one snapshot file;
-- proper handling of reloaded games cases for save watcher and log conveter.
+- proper handling of reloaded games cases for save watcher and log converter.